adamgreen/Z80-Diversion/README.md

 ## Next Steps
-* I have an idea of another way to implement the PIO state machine which may simplify the code and allow for faster clock rates.
 * Update MRI core to handle 16-bit registers/addresses.
 Today it only supports 32-bit devices.
 This is a good change to make anyway as there has been some interest as of late to support 64-bit architectures as well.
 * Get MRI working with the Z80 on the RP2040 to allow GDB programming and debugging.